The Introductory Flight Lesson

 This certificate allows a pilot to fly for compensation or hire.
 To obtain the Commercial Certificate, you must pass an additional knowledge exam and perform a number of maneuvers that display your skill in handling and aircraft.

 This rating allows you to fly planes with two or more engines.
 The Private and Commercial certificates are divided into two categories – single and multi-engine.
-NS Aviation offers a Piper Arrow and a Piper Seneca aircraft for single engine commercial and multi-engine training respectively.
+NS Aviation offers a Piper Arrow and a Twin Comanche aircraft for single engine commercial and multi-engine training respectively.

 There are three separate instructor certificates that cover all categories of flying.
 Pilots usually obtain these certificates in the following order: